Own Occupation Disability Insurance

 Key Riders That Often Matter as Much as the Definition

-Future increase / benefit update rider: If your income is likely to rise, a future increase option can allow you to grow coverage later without repeating full medical underwriting.
-This can be especially important early in a career or during growth years, because the risk is not just disability—it’s being underinsured when your income peaks.
+Future increase / benefit update rider: If your income is likely to rise, a future increase option allows you to grow coverage later without repeating full medical underwriting.
+This is especially important early in a career or during growth years, because the risk is not just disability — it’s being underinsured when your income peaks.
+Our resource on the disability insurance future insurability rider explains exactly how this provision works and when it produces the most planning value.

 A 44-year-old interventional cardiologist earns $420,000 annually and spends most of his time performing procedures.
 After developing a wrist condition requiring surgery, fine motor control does not fully return.
 While he can still consult and teach, he can no longer safely perform procedures.